Best Kubernetes Management Platforms 2025

 • Azure dependency: Tightly coupled to Azure services

-• Operational maturity: Less mature than EKS/GKE (more breaking changes historically)
+• Operational maturity: Historically more breaking changes than EKS/GKE

 • Limited multi-cluster: Basic multi-cluster management